-As a Live365 broadcaster, you have a couple different ways you can program your station: AutoDJ, LiveDJ, and Scheduled Events.
+As a Live365 broadcaster, you have a couple different ways you can manage and program your station: AutoDJ, LiveDJ, and Scheduled Events.
 What are the differences and which is best though?
 We've covered that below.

 What are they?